-Merrill Lynch, Pierce, Fenner & Smith Incorporated, an underwriter in this offering, serves as the lead arranger under our credit facility, and an affiliate of Merrill Lynch, Pierce Fenner & Smith Incorporated serves as the administrative agent, l/c issuer and swing line lender under our credit facility.
-In connection with the repayment of certain borrowings under or credit facility with a portion of the net proceeds of this offering, affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated are expected to receive more than 5% of the net offerir proceeds in their capacities as lenders.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated, an underwriter in this offering, serves as the lead arranger under our credit facility, and an affiliate of Merrill Lynch, Pierce, Fenne & Smith Incorporated serves as the administrative agent, I/c issuer and swing line lender under our credit facility.
+In connection with the repayment of certain borrowings under our cred facility with a portion of the net proceeds of this offering, affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated are expected to receive more than 5% of the net offering proceeds their capacities as lenders.
 See "Use of Proceeds."
-Consequently, Merrill Lynch, Pierce, Fenner & Smith Incorporated may be deemed to have a "conflict of interest" within th meaning of Financial Industry Regulatory Authority, Inc. ("FINRA") Rule 5121(f)(5)(C)(ii).
-Accordingly, this offering will be made in compliance with the applicable provisions of FINR Rule 5121.
-Because Merrill Lynch, Pierce, Fenner & Smith Incorporated will be made in compliance with the applicable provisions of FINR not required pursuant to FINRA Rule 5121(a).
-In addition, pursuant to Rule 5121, Merrill Lynch, Pierce, Fenner & Smith Incorporated will not confirm sales to accounts in which it exercise discretionary authority without the prior written approval of the customer.
-See "Underwriting (Conflicts of Interest)."
+Consequently, Merrill Lynch, Pierce, Fenner & Smith Incorporated may be deemed to have a "conflict of interest" within the meaning in FINRA Rule 5121(f)(5)(C)(ii).
+Accordingly, this offering will be made in compliance with the applicable provisions of FINRA Rule 5121.
+Because Merrill Lynch, Pierce, Fenner & Smith Incorporated is not primarily responsible for managing this offering, the appointment of a "qualified independent underwriter" is not required pursuant to FINRA Rule 5121, Merrill Lynch, Pierce, Fenner & Smith Incorporated will not confirm sales to accounts in which it exercises discretionary authority without the prior writte approval of the customer.